tropotek/tkbase/readme.md

 ### Editing The HTML

-In the folder `/html/xtpl` and `/html/xtpl-content` you will find all the content templates for the site.
+In the folder `/html` you will find all the content templates for the site.

 #### Template URL paths